Becoming You With Julie

 5 from 1 vote

-This soy burger recipe is everything you want in a classic patty.
+This homemade soybean burger is everything you want in a soy burger recipe.
 High protein, bold flavors, and it comes together with just a few simple steps.

 Prep Time: 10 minutes mins